Chart Color Schemes

 Educational outcomes in Anna Bay fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 13.9%, significantly lower than the NSW average of 32.2%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 10.1%, followed by postgraduate qualifications (2.3%) and graduate diplomas (1.5%).
-Vocational credentials are prominent, with 47.9% of residents aged 15+ holding them - advanced diplomas at 12.5% and certificates at 35.4%.
+Bachelor degrees are the most common qualification at 10.1%, followed by postgraduate qualifications (2.3%) and graduate diplomas (1.5%).
+Trade and technical skills are prominent, with 47.9% of residents aged 15+ holding vocational credentials – advanced diplomas at 12.5% and certificates at 35.4%.

 Frequently Asked Questions - Education